Bimini Baths: Hot springs

 The well was reported to yield 100 gallons a minute of water at a temperature of 104 °F. The primary alkalinity of the water gave it a peculiar soft feeling that led to the nickname, "the velvet baths."
 The well was drilled 1750 feet deep in Tertiary age sediments that make up the oil formation in this locale.
 Containing no sulphur, it carries a large quantity of sodium carbonate and sodium chloride, with some potassium chloride, magnesium carbonate, iron, alumina, and free carbonic acid.

 Architecture and fittings

 The large wooden building contained a 50-yard main pool, a separate pool for women, and other private pools.
 In addition, the venue had a cafe, pool observation balcony, and 500 dressing rooms.
 The original building was destroyed in 1905 during a fire.
 It was rebuilt in 1906 in Mission revival style by a design of Thornton Fitzhugh.
 The new construction featured a Turkish Bath, additional pools, and rooftop gardens.
 The bathing resort also featured a sanitarium.
 Tub baths and three large swimming plunges were available for the public.
 A sanitarium hotel nearby was under the same management.
+The bathhouse was located across the Palomar Ballroom, a popular venue of the big band era.

+Arroyo de la Sacatela and Bimini Slough

+A tributary of Ballona Creek called Arroyo de la Sacatela once came down from Franklin Hills before feeding into Bimini Slough near what is now the L.A.
+Eco-Village.
+Bimini Slough was a historic wetland located along what is now Vermont Avenue, roughly bounded by 1st Street and Wilshire Boulevard on the north and south, and Berendo and Virgil on the west and east.
+The lowland that supported Bimini Slough was filled with soil in 1931 to make way for a new housing development.